HexHive/ViDeZZo/README.md

 make qemu
 ```

+## Reprocuder

+Fuzzing is fast in mining vulnerabilities.
+However, as ViDeZZo introduces
+types-aware mutators that inevitably introduces overhead, we avoid using fork()
+in ViDeZZo to make the fuzzer faster.
+Due to accumulated states, some crashes
+are not reproducible.
+We first solve this problem via delta debugging.

+1. Please assign the corpus when running a fuzzer
+2. Run `02-dd.sh -t ABS_PATH_TO_BINARY -c ABS_PATH_TO_CRASHING_SEED -s
+   ABS_PATH_TO_CORPUS`.
+Importantly, please add * after the curpus path because
+   there are actual two corpus directories.
+3. Wait and follow the instructions shown after the delta debugging.

 ## Contribution

 If any questions and ideas, please do not hesitate to raise an issse or a pull request.